THOMASELOVE/431-classes-2026/class01/README.md

 - To print the HTML slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
 - We attempt to record 431 classes via Zoom and post the recording to Canvas.
 Most years, something goes wrong in 1-2 sessions, but I'm pretty reliable.

+## Attendance

+Please visit <https://tinyurl.com/431-2026-class-01-att> or use the QR code below to fill out a quick form indicating your attendance in class today.
+Thanks!

 ## Announcements

 1. Make sure you have read the [Getting Started](https://thomaselove.github.io/431-2026/#getting-started) materials on [the course website](https://thomaselove.github.io/431-2026/).